Pre-admission Testing

 Just Before Surgery

-You will be asked to arrive 1.5-2 hours prior to your scheduled surgery time.
+You will usually be asked to arrive 1.5-2 hours prior to your scheduled surgery time.

 You will not be allowed to drink or eat anything after midnight and on the day of your surgery.
 In some cases, you may be allowed to take a medication you normally take in the morning with a minimal amount of water.
-If instructed to do so, you will need to let the admitting nurse know that you have done this.
+We will often let you ingest clear liquids or a pre-operative specialty drink up to 2 hours prior to your arrival.

 Anesthesia